Latest Meeting Recap

 By Burnet County Judge Donna Klaeger

-- Jails in Compliance/Non-Compliance: 240 jails in compliance and six jails in non-compliance.
+- Jails in Compliance/Non-Compliance: 242 jails in compliance, three jails in non-compliance.

-- Two jails are at 100 percent or more of capacity.
+- County jails are collectively operating at 71.57 percent capacity; one jail is at 100 percent or more of capacity.

-- Some 43 TDCJ halfway house inmates are housed in county facilities.
+- 37 TDCJ half-way house inmates are housed in county facilities.

-- Local facilities are housing 184 out-of-state inmates (New Mexico and Arkansas) in five facilities.
+- Local facilities are housing 116 out-of-state inmates from New Mexico and Arkansas in five facilities.